 The circuit uses a single layer PCB with standard though hole components which makes it easy and cheap to produce.
-All the potentiometers, jacks and battery are wired and hand soldered which is quite labour intense.
+All the potentiometers, jacks and battery are wired and hand soldered which is quite labor intense.

 The Power Supply Stage is a simple resistor divider that provides the power (+9V) and bias voltage (+4.5V) to the pedal:

 - The resistor divider (R24, R25) generates +4.5 volts to be used as a virtual ground (bias voltage).

 - The capacitors C23 (100uF) and C15 (47uF) are bulk capacitance that stabilize the power supply lines.

 - The diode D1 is protection against reverse polarity connections, in case the player connects a wrong power adapter.

 - An stereo guitar input jack could be used as on-off switch, connecting the battery (-) pin to ground when the guitar jack is plugged.

 The input buffer is a plain Emitter Follower (aka Common Collector) with unity gain and high input impedance that preserves signal quality eliminating tone sucking (high-frequency loss):